 For companies, automation means increased productivity.
 In a 2017 article, Dot magazine explains that workplace automation has the potential to increase productivity on an unparalleled scale and, to demonstrate their point uses the example that, between 1850 and 1910, the steam engine increased productivity by 0.3%, but by 2065, productivity growth resulting from automation is estimated to be between 0.8% and 1.4%.

 As a tech company offering HR and employee solutions, Benify’s mission is to increase employee engagement and improve the lives of employees everywhere.
 To that end, the future workplace and automation isn’t about replacing people - it’s about increasing the productivity of employees, reducing tedious processes, and allowing employees to focus on more important matters as well as the more creative, strategic, and interpersonal aspects of their work.

-For example, where previously HR departments would spend countless hours answering queries about sick days, vacation days and other salary questions, Benify’s portal has automated payroll and HR functions allowing employees to access information about their employment 24-7 from any device.
+For example, where previously HR departments would spend countless hours answering queries about sick days, vacation days and other salary questions, Benify’s market-leading benefits and total rewards platform has automated HR functions allowing employees to access information about their employment 24-7 from any device.

 Casting away fears that robots make soon take over our jobs is a Forbes article entitled Why Advances In Technology And Automation Are Good News For Human Workers, which argues that, “Many human tasks cannot be done well — if at all — by robots.
 Providing a human touch and conveying compassion are especially critical in health caregiving services, the fastest growing kind of services demanded.”